GadzeFinance/native-minting-bot/README.md

 - Submit a proof of withdrawal transaction.
 - Wait 7 to 14 days (variable for each L2) for the challenge period to pass.
 - Submit a relay transaction.
+For an optimisitic rollup like an OP stack chain the transaction moves through these 5 states:
+Waiting for state root -> Ready to prove -> In challenge period -> Ready for relay -> Relayed

 ## Repo Structure
 ```